Frequently Asked Questions

 May I purchase items in Cuba and bring them back with me to the U.S.?

-You may acquire in Cuba and import as accompanied baggage into the United States merchandise with a value not to exceed $ 400 per person, provided that no more than $100 of the merchandise consists of alcohol or tobacco products and the merchandise is imported for personal use only.
+You may acquire in Cuba and import as accompanied baggage into the United States, merchandise with a value not to exceed $400 per person, provided that no more than $100 of the merchandise consists of alcohol or tobacco products combined and the merchandise is imported for personal use only.
+You may be asked to show receipts or other documents to government officials to demonstrate the value.

 There are no monetary limits on acquisition in Cuba and import into the U.S. of informational materials, such as books, paintings, posters, photographs, films and music CDs.